Arnold-Waigwa/Arnold-Waigwa/README.md

 # 👋 Hi, I'm Arnold Waigwa!

-I'm a passionate **Software Engineer** and **Computer Science major** at Albion College, graduating in May 2026.
+I'm a passionate **Software Engineer** and **Computer Science major** at Albion College, graduating in December 2026.
 With a focus on **Artificial Intelligence, Machine Learning,** and **Software Development**, I love building impactful tech solutions and contributing to the open-source community.
 I am also minoring in **Applied Mathematics**, which helps me bring a solid analytical approach to every problem I tackle.

 ## 🚀 About Me